 It should also be noted that additional facilities beyond those specifically described in the Final Remedy Design may require approval from DTSC and perhaps other agencies.
+If Project components exceed the limits of the 25 percent threshold, fall outside of the Project Area boundaries as defined in Figure 3-3 of the Draft SEIR, or constitute a new kind of activity from those described in the SEIR, future CEQA action may be required to evaluate any environmental impacts outside the scope of this SEIR.
 Consideration by DTSC of any such future approvals would be consistent with its existing and ongoing duties under the Settlement Agreements with the FMIT and duty to confer, as may be needed, with Interested Tribes.
 The purpose of including the Future Activity Allowance is therefore to be sure that this SEIR evaluates all the potential effects of the Project, including those that may be needed in the future.